ubc-library-rc/dri-needs-assessment/fullreport.md

 ### Survey

 The UBC DRI Needs Assessment survey ran from May 17th - June 12, 2021.
-The survey queried UBC researchers' training and support needs in 25 distinct areas relating to data, software, and computational infrastructure (see Appendix A. for full survey).
+The survey queried UBC researchers' training and support needs in 25 distinct areas relating to data, software, and computational infrastructure (see link for full survey).
 The survey was sent to faculty and department contacts for distribution, as well as through various newsletters.
 A total of 241 responses were received.

 For the purpose of the survey, training and support were looked at as distinct services, with training being defined as “single workshops, workshop series, online modules/videos, and formal courses”, and support being defined as “web resources, consultations, advising, troubleshooting, and recommendations”.
 After entering demographic information, participants were presented with a list of 25 areas of DRI, and were asked to select all those that were relevant to their research.
 Following this, each participant was asked to complete questions for each DRI element that was relevant to their research, including whether they needed or wanted training/support, if they sought training/support, and if so, where they went and how satisfied they were with the training/support received.
 Participants were also given the option to submit free-text comments at the end of the survey.

 ### Focus Groups

 One of the final survey questions asked whether participants would be willing to be contacted for follow-up focus groups.
 Of the 23 respondents who indicated they were willing to be contacted, we were able to schedule three focus groups with a total of 11 researchers.
-The focus groups were semi-structured, containing scripted questions but also allowing spontaneous follow-up questions and discussion (see Appendix B. for question script).
+The focus groups were semi-structured, containing scripted questions but also allowing spontaneous follow-up questions and discussion (see link for question script).
 For each session, two members from the assessment team were present, with one person leading the discussion and the other taking notes.
 Sessions were conducted via Zoom, and were recorded as well as transcribed using Zoom’s built-in software.
 Videos were deleted after transcripts were exported to a secure storage platform shared with team members, and all transcripts were stripped of identifiers.
 While transcripts weren’t formally coded or analyzed, excerpts of relevance were extracted and examined.

 ### Limitations